-Doses on day 1 should be given under the supervision of the health care provider, whereas doses on days 2 and 3 (amodiaquine only) can be taken by the patient at home.
-For administration of [MA117 trade name] on the first day of treatment, there is a need for two clean cups or glasses, and (depending on the patient's age) 1 or 2 tablets of amodiaquine dispersible tablets, and either 1 or 2 tablets sulfadoxine/pyrimethamine dispersible tablets: - For children aged 1 to 5 years, add approximately 10 mL of drinking water into each cup/glass; - Place 1 amodiaquine dispersible tablet into one cup/glass, and 1 sulfadoxine/pyrimethamine dispersible tablet into the other cup/glass; - For children aged 5 to 10 years, add approximately 20 mL of drinking water into each cup/glass; - Place 2 amodiaquine dispersible tablets into one cup/glass, and 2 sulfadoxine/pyrimethamine dispersible tablets into the other cup/glass; - The cups/glasses should be gently swirled until the tablets disperse and the contents are fully mixed, and then taken immediately; - Rinse the cups/glasses with about another 10 mL of drinking water and let the patient drink the contents to be sure that the whole dose is taken.
-For administration of [MA117 trade name] on the second and third day of treatment only one clean cup or glass is needed and either 1 or 2 tablets of amodiaquine (depending on the patient's age): - For children aged 1 to 5 years, add approximately 10 mL of drinking water into the cup/glass; - Place 1 amodiaquine dispersible tablet into the cup/glass; - For children aged 5 to 10 years, add approximately 20 mL of drinking water into the cup/glass; - Place 2 amodiaquine dispersible tablets into the cup/glass; - The cup/glass should be gently swirled until the tablet disperses and the contents are fully mixed, and then given immediately to the patient to drink it all; - Rinse the cup/glass with about another 10 mL of drinking water and have the patient drink the contents to be sure that the whole dose is taken.
-If a patient vomits the dose within 30 minutes, they should be allowed to rest for 10 minutes and a replacement dose taken.
+Doses on day 1 should be given under the supervision of the health care provider, whereas doses on days 2 and 3 (amodiaguine only) can be taken by the child at home.
+For administration of [MA117 trade name] on the first day of treatment, prepare a clean cup or glass, and the required number of amodiaquine dispersible tablets and sulfadoxine/pyrimethamine dispersible tablets: - Add approximately 10 mL of drinking water into the cup/glass; - Place the amodiaquine and the sulfadoxine/pyrimethamine dispersible tablets into the cup/glass; - Gently swirl the cup/glass until the tablets disperse and the contents are fully mixed, after which it should be taken immediately by the child; - Rinse the cup/glass should with about another 10 mL of drinking water; the child should drink the contents to be sure that the whole dose is taken.
+For administration of [MA117 trade name] on the second and third day of treatment, prepare a clean cup or glass and the required number of amodiaquine dispersible tablets - Add approximately 10 mL of drinking water into the cup/glass; - Place the amodiaquine dispersible tablet into the cup/glass; - Gently swirl the cup/glass until the tablet disperses and the contents are fully mixed, after which it should be taken immediately by the child; - Rinse the cup/glass with about another 10 mL of drinking water; the child should drink the contents to be sure that the whole dose is taken.
+If a child vomits the dose within 30 minutes, they should be allowed to rest for 10 minutes and a replacement dose be taken.
 4.3 Contraindications [MA117 trade name] is contraindicated in a child: - who is hypersensitive to any of the active substances, to sulfonamide drugs or to any of the excipients of [MA117 trade name] (see section 6.1); - with an acute febrile illness or a severe illness; - taking co-trimoxazole (e.g. HIV-positive child receiving co-trimoxazole prophylaxis); - who has received a dose of either amodiaquine or pyrimethamine/sulfadoxine during the previous 4 weeks; - with a history of blood disorders with amodiaquine or pyrimethamine/sulfadoxine; - with documented megaloblastic anaemia due to folate deficiency; - with liver disease; - with retinopathy.